rajinikumar/glossary-fe-angular/README.md

 # Myapp

-This project is front-end design and functionality for the users moduels.
-Glossary can perform Create, Read, Update and Delete
+This project is front-end design and functionality for the glossary moduels.
+Users can perform Create, Read, Update and Delete

+### Setup the Application
+####  Clone the project

+$ clone this repo
+$ cd {root-directory}
+$ npm install
+$ change API endpoint url in glossary.service.ts
+$ npm start